The Andean Legacy

 As these initiatives grew, Pachamama’s Path was formed to help sustain this work.
 This work is one way to empower the endangered traditional way of life, while inspiring others to do the same.
 When they realized that education was the most effective way to create change, they began to work within the public school system with a Waldorf teacher and specialist.
 Waldorf philosophy shares a similar approach to life as Indigenous Cosmo Vision encompassing ideals of peace, solidarity and reciprocity.

 The vision was realized with an independent school for local children with no economic means.
 “Kusi Kawsay” (Happy Life in Quechua) Andean School was born in 2010.
-Kusi Kawsay is now an accredited primary and secondary school with an attendance of 100 children.
+Kusi Kawsay is now an accredited primary and secondary school with an attendance of more than 100 children.

 Pisac, Peru in the Sacred Valley of the Incas.
 We are located at the base of the Pisac archaeological site.